Tylian/XKit/XKit-Packs.md

 * Don't write extensions that disable/enable/download extensions.
 * Don't write extensions that might be used to harass users, such as a follower checker or "anon tracker".
 * Don't write "follower train" extensions.
 Don't write extensions that follow/unfollow blogs.
-* Don't write extensions that allow the user the change the source of a post.
+* Don't write extensions that allow the user to change the source of a post.
 * Don't write extensions that might get you, me, or the user in legal trouble.
 * Don't obfuscate your code.
 Obfuscated extensions will be removed as soon as they are discovered, no matter if they are doing something malicious or not.
 * In short, don't do anything that might be considered "evil" or "jerk"-ish.
 Be nice.